arc42/patterns.arc42.org-site/_pages/sect-10-design.md

 layout: page
 title: 10 - Design Patterns
 permalink: /design/
-order: 20
+order: 22
 ---

-Here you find generally applicable design patterns, which should be independend of programming language or -technology.
+Here you find generally applicable _design patterns_, which should be independend of programming language or -technology.

 <div id="search-results">